configurator/git-utils/README.md

-`git srebase`       | Performs an interactive rebase, stashing (and popping afterwards) if there are any local changes `git gone`          | List or delete local branches which have been deleting on the upstream remote `git files-chaned`  | Shows the list of files changed by a specific commit
+`git srebase`       | Performs an interactive rebase, stashing (and popping afterwards) if there are any local changes `git gone`          | List or delete local branches which have been deleting on the upstream remote `git files-chaned`  | Shows the list of files changed by a specific commit `git order`         | Outputs the given list of commits, ordered by their commit date (as hashes only).
+Useful before using cherry-pick.

 ### Screenshots